GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

 Go to the [SQL settings in the Cloud Console][sql-settings] and create an instance `wp` and database named `wp`.
 Go to the Access Control -> Users, then change the password for `root@localhost`.
-You will use this password for accessing from App Engine application.
+You will use this password for accessing Cloud SQL from your App Engine application.

 Also create the `wp` database in the local mysql server.
-The local mysql instance is required to run `wp-cli` tool for installing/upgrading plugins and themes.
+The local mysql instance is required to run the `wp-cli` tool for installing/upgrading plugins and themes.

-### Create and configure a Cloud SQL 2nd generation instance(for flexible environment)
+### Create and configure a Cloud SQL 2nd generation instance (for the flexible environment)

 You can create a new Cloud SQL Second Generation instance with the following command: